LawleyFall2017/230-fall2017/weekly_materials/week1/basicMarkupExercise.md

 Use File->Save As... to save a new copy of the file called cremebrulee.html.
 Make sure you save it to the week1 folder and give it an .html extension--it's the extension that tells your editor to enable its HTML support.

 There are a lot of accented and foreign characters in this document.
 In HTML 4, the default character encoding for files was ISO-8859-1, which doesn't properly display special characters (like smart quotes and diacritical marks).
 Those characters had to be escaped out (e.g. &eacute; had to be represented as `&eacute;`, &copy; had to be represented as `&copy;`, and & had to be represented as `&amp;`)--if you didn't do that, they didn't display properly in the browser.
 HTML 5 uses UTF-8 encoding, which allows those special characters to appear properly in your document.

 Because this Wikipedia article has many non-standard characters (like "smart" quotes and diacritical marks), the UTF-8 encoding is very helpful.
 If you're using VS Code, try clicking in the bottom right corner of the window where it says "UTF-8", choose "Reopen with encoding," and select ISO-8859-1.
 Note what happens to all the non-standard characters in the document!
 If your HTML document doesn't use a character set of UTF-8--which is the default for HTML 5, but not for previous versions of HTML--that's what will display on the page.
 (Switch back to UTF-8 before you proceed.)

-We're going to use Emmet, a shorthand tool for adding HTML and CSS content to documents, to simplify the adding of some basic HTML structure.
-(I talked about this at the beginning of class.)
+We're going to use Emmet, a shorthand tool for adding HTML and CSS content to documents, to simplify the process of adding some basic HTML structure.
+(I talked about this a bit on Tuesday.)

 Make sure there's a blank line at the top of your document, and type `html:5` (in VS Code, you should see a tooltip telling you this is an Emmet abbreviation).
 Then press TAB.
 The abbreviation should be replaced with the basic structure for an HTML 5 document.
 Cut and paste the document text so that it's inside the `<body>` tag.

 Now we need to mark the text up as HTML.
-(Use the actual wikipedia page as a refrerence.)
+(Use the [actual wikipedia page](https://en.wikipedia.org/wiki/Cr%C3%A8me_br%C3%BBl%C3%A9e) as a reference.)

 - Add an h1 heading for the page title, and h2 headings for all of the subsections.
 - Add paragraph tags to the individual paragraphs of text.